Jayshah6699/datascience-mashup/Predicting Credit Card Approvals/readme.md

 The features in a CSV file are Gender, Age, Debt, Married, Ethnicity, etc.

-The logistic regression model is the algorithm used.Logistic Regression gives 83.33% accuracy on predicting the credit card approvals
+The logistic regression model is the algorithm used.Logistic Regression gives 100% accuracy on predicting the credit card approvals

-GridSearchCV() is used to find the best-achieved score and the respective best parameters.Improved the accuracy from 83.33% to 85.51%
+GridSearchCV() is used to find the best-achieved score and the respective best parameters.Improved the accuracy using it.

 Dataset used: http://archive.ics.uci.edu/ml/datasets/credit+approval